asyncapi/asyncapi-react/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors)

 > :warning: This package doesn't support AsyncAPI 1.x anymore.
 We recommend to upgrade to the latest AsyncAPI version using the [AsyncAPI converter](https://github.com/asyncapi/converter).
 If you need to convert documents on the fly, you may use the [Node.js](https://github.com/asyncapi/converter) or [Go](https://github.com/asyncapi/converter-go) converters.
+>
+> However, if you have to use 1.x version use command `npm install --save @kyma-project/asyncapi-react@0.2.0`

 ## Overview